rage/programming-23/data/part-13/2-animation.md

 After this section

-- You will know how to create an animation with Pygame
+- You will know how to create an animation with pygame
 - You will be able to use a clock to set the speed of your program
 - You will be able to use basic trigonometric functions in your animations